-- preparation and provision of metadata and network services (between 0 and EUR 2500 on an annual basis); - management of data sets (of the conformity of spatial data sets with the INSPIRE requirements was achieved as part of the project "development of the services of the Lithuanian infrastructure for spatial information by implementing priority measures of the INSPIRE Directive") depending on the volume of the data provided from 0 to EUR 3000 per year. - monitoring and reporting (from 0 to EUR 700 per year).
+- preparation and provision of metadata and network services (between 0 and 2500 EUR on an annual basis); - management of data sets (of the conformity of spatial data sets with the INSPIRE requirements was achieved as part of the project "development of the services of the Lithuanian infrastructure for spatial information by implementing priority measures of the INSPIRE Directive") depending on the volume of the data provided from 0 to 5000 EUR per year. monitoring and reporting (from 0 to 1000 EUR per year).

-As the costs of the implementation of the Directive, are inseparable from the benefits provided by the LSI and the LSI portal, any claims regarding the possible development of the national spatial data infrastructure without the Directive would be speculative.
+As the costs of the implementation of the Directive are inseparable from the benefits provided by the LSI and the LSI portal, any claims regarding the possible development of the national spatial data infrastructure without the Directive would be speculative.
 The Directive had an undoubted influence on the spatial data strategy in Lithuania.

-Benefits directly related to the INSPIRE Directive (i.e. it is likely that they would not have been achieved without the Directive).
-These are, of course, only indirect and non-quantifiable benefits characterised by the following aspects:
+Benefits directly related to the INSPIRE Directive (those that would likely not have been achieved without the Directive).
+These are only indirect and non-quantifiable benefits characterised by the following aspects:

 - The directive created a legal framework for pursuing interoperability and common use of spatial data.
-This made it easier to conclude relevant agreements with spatial data providers, define data sharing practices and procedures and move more information and services online. - The Directive creates an obligation to provide metadata, i.e. inform users about the existing spatial data sets.
+This made it easier to conclude relevant agreements with spatial data providers, to define data sharing practices and procedures and to publish more information and services online. - The Directive creates an obligation to provide metadata thus informing users about the existing spatial data sets.
 As a result of implementation of this requirement, the awareness of the authorities and the public to the existence of information resources collected by the state has increased manifold. - INSPIRE promotes public provision and monitoring of data.
 Since public provision of data sets and easy access enables users to notice their weaknesses, this suggests that, in the absence of legal obligations, some data providers would not be interested in disclosing their data sets.